Brotha Kyle "KD" Toon, MSW, CFSW

 I wholeheartedly recommend Brother Kyle to anyone seeking a meaningful and enriching group experience.
 His sessions are a sanctuary for the soul, offering clarity, connection, and a renewed sense of self.”

-New York-Based Mental Health Advocate, Author, Filmmaker
+New York-Based Mental Health Advocate, Author, Filmmaker, Mark Tuggle

 “Kyle is a Black-affirming, culturally progressive, and self-determining individual with compassion, empathy and kindness for clients and colleagues.
 We shared a meaningful dialogue with like-minded souls on a taboo subject from a unique, racialized lens.”